10 Health Care Stocks Whale Activity In Today's Session - Benzinga

 These bullet-by-bullet explanations have been constructed using the accompanying table.

-• Regarding GILD GILD, we observe a put option trade with bearish sentiment.
-It expires in 354 day(s) on January 20, 2023.
-Parties traded 2000 contract(s) at a $60.00 strike.
-The total cost received by the writing party (or parties) was $900.0K, with a price of $450.0 per contract.
-There were 4633 open contracts at this strike prior to today, and today 2020 contract(s) were bought and sold.
+• Regarding MRNA MRNA, we observe a call option trade with bearish sentiment.
+It expires in 17 day(s) on February 18, 2022.
+Parties traded 20 contract(s) at a $170.00 strike.
+The total cost received by the writing party (or parties) was $25.6K, with a price of $1280.0 per contract.
+There were 1413 open contracts at this strike prior to today, and today 505 contract(s) were bought and sold.

-• For BMY BMY, we notice a call option trade that happens to be neutral, expiring in 18 day(s) on February 18, 2022.
-This event was a transfer of 100 contract(s) at a $62.50 strike.
-The total cost received by the writing party (or parties) was $30.0K, with a price of $300.0 per contract.
-There were 11706 open contracts at this strike prior to today, and today 314 contract(s) were bought and sold.
+• For TMO TMO, we notice a put option trade that happens to be bearish, expiring in 17 day(s) on February 18, 2022.
+This event was a transfer of 100 contract(s) at a $580.00 strike.
+The total cost received by the writing party (or parties) was $144.5K, with a price of $1445.0 per contract.
+There were 528 open contracts at this strike prior to today, and today 112 contract(s) were bought and sold.

-• For JNJ JNJ, we notice a put option trade that happens to be bearish, expiring in 18 day(s) on February 18, 2022.
-This event was a transfer of 40 contract(s) at a $190.00 strike.
-The total cost received by the writing party (or parties) was $78.8K, with a price of $1970.0 per contract.
-There were 110 open contracts at this strike prior to today, and today 80 contract(s) were bought and sold.
+• For PKI PKI, we notice a call option trade that happens to be bullish, expiring in 45 day(s) on March 18, 2022.
+This event was a transfer of 41 contract(s) at a $175.00 strike.
+The total cost received by the writing party (or parties) was $31.5K, with a price of $770.0 per contract.
+There were 119 open contracts at this strike prior to today, and today 48 contract(s) were bought and sold.

 Options Alert Terminology